tamlut-modnys/template-hsl-water-towers/README.md

 This repo provides test cases you can use to verify that your code submission works correctly.

-To run the tests, make sure you have mounted and committed the files into the `base` folder of your fake ship, and then from dojo run
+To run the tests, make sure you have mounted and committed the files into the `base` folder of your fake ship.
+Then from dojo run
 ```
 -test %/tests/water-towers/hoon
 ```